vindarel/lisp-journey/content/pythonVSlisp.md

 mode](http://oremacs.com/lispy/), which is weird at first of course, but so convenient.
-We can navigate to expressions back and forth, we can delete a whole "if" expression with a keypress, indentation is automatic, etc.
+We can navigate to expressions back and forth, we can delete a whole "if" expression with a keypress, indentation is automatic, etc. There are [other emacs plugins](http://wikemacs.org/wiki/Lisp_editing).
+[Parinfer](https://shaunlebron.github.io/parinfer/) is appreciated in other editors too.

 Actually, we edit code by parenthesis units, which doesn't carry as much meaning as an Abstract Syntax Tree.
 For a real AST, we'd need a code walker.
 But since Lisp's syntax is based on parenthesis, in practice the experience is similar.

-I wrote a little plugin to help editing Python code by manipulating the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
+I had a try on writing a little plugin to help editing Python code by manipulating the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
 We first need an AST parser.
 There was a couple for Python 2, another one for Python 3 without type annotations, eventually one emerged a couple